shaikh-7abish/Generative-AI-Projects/README.md

 If you'd like to explore any of these projects, simply click on the project's folder link above.
 You'll find detailed documentation, code, and instructions on how to reproduce the results.

-- <a href='https://github.com/shaikh-7abish/Generative-AI-Projects/tree/main/Tavily%20Search%20Engine%20API%20using%20Langchain'>Implementing Tavily Search API using LangChain</a>
+- <a href='https://github.com/shaikh-7abish/Generative-AI-Projects/tree/main/Tavily%20Search%20Engine%20API%20using%20Langchain'>Implementing Tavily Search API using LangChain.</a>
-- <a href='https://github.com/shaikh-7abish/Ollama-Llama-Chatbot'>Ollama Llama Chatbot using LangChain</a>
+- <a href='https://github.com/shaikh-7abish/Ollama-Llama-Chatbot'>Ollama Llama Chatbot using LangChain.</a>
+- <a href='https://github.com/shaikh-7abish/Retrieval-Augmented-Generation'>Retrieval-Augmented-Generation using Llama 3.2-1b and Chain / Retriever Method.</a>

 ## Installation